Quantcast HuskerMax

 Knight and Seeman

-1954: Husker football halfback Dirkes Rolston becomes a footnote in NU baseball history by walking with the bases loaded to give the Nebraska its only run in a perfect game pitched by Richard Geier against Kansas.
-It remains the only nine-inning perfect game in Husker history.
+1954: Husker football halfback Dirkes Rolston becomes a footnote in NU baseball history by walking with the bases loaded to give the Nebraska its only run in a no-hitter pitched by Nebraska's Richard Geier against Kansas.
+It remains the only nine-inning no-hit, no-walk game by a Husker pitcher.

 1964: In a Saturday scrimmage, the lower units humble a complacent Red squad.
 The Daily Nebraskan speculates that linemen Dick Czap, Mike Grace and Dennis Carlson and backs Ron Kirkland, Harry Wilson and Pete Tatman could be moving up the depth chart.